Law - Political Science - Administration

 Objectives

-The DU in Philosophy of Law offers a general training intended to enlighten students and professional lawyers on the foundations and nature of legal rules.
+The University Diploma in Philosophy of Law offers a general education designed to enlighten students and legal professionals on the foundations and nature of legal rules.
 What is law?
-Why is it compulsory to obey the law?
-What is the source of validity of the Constitution?
-What ensures the effectiveness of a legal order?
+Why is it mandatory to obey the law?
+What is the source of the Constitution's validity?
+What ensures the effectiveness of a legal system?
 Is justice an absolute concept?
-Is the law defined only by its formal structure or does it have to carry a certain content to merit obedience?
-Do judges set themselves up as legislators when interpreting and applying laws?
+Is law defined solely by its formal structure, or must it convey a certain content in order to merit obedience?
+Do judges act as legislators when they interpret and apply laws?
 Is there a logic to judicial reasoning?
-Does society spontaneously secrete norms even before the legislator intervenes?
-All these questions are addressed through lectures and written and oral tests.
-The main purpose of these courses is to enable law students as well as judges and lawyers to develop their legal culture so that they can grasp the issues at stake in their technical discipline with a certain distance.
-They offer students of the humanities the opportunity to understand why a society cannot exist without legal regulation.
+Does society spontaneously produce norms even before the legislator intervenes?
+All these questions are addressed in lectures followed by written and oral exams.
+Their main purpose is to enable law students, judges, and lawyers to broaden their legal knowledge so that they can gain a broader perspective on the issues at stake in their technical discipline.
+They offer humanities students the opportunity to understand why a society cannot exist without legal regulation.

 Organization